shiqimei/shadowsocks-deepin/README.md

-# Deepin Shadowsocks Client
+# Shadowsocks Client

-Deepin Shadowsocks Client: If you want to keep a secret, you must also hide it from yourself.
+Shadowsocks Client: If you want to keep a secret, you must also hide it from yourself.

 Thanks a lot for [Shadowsocks for Windows](https://github.com/shadowsocks/shadowsocks-windows).